Romanmc72/how_to_coding/LESSON_01_ESCAPE_ROOM/05_loops/README.md

 number_of_scoops = int(input(f"How many scoops of {favorite_flavor} do you want? "))
 ```

+#### (optional)

+What happens if you put something into the answer that is not a number?
+Look into `try` and `except` to figure out how to handle that scenario.
+Otherwise keep going!

 ### Step 2

 Now that we have acquired the number of scoop that the person wants, we can give them exactly that many scoops.
 Here is how!